Keyur25/dojo-blog/README.md

 ## About

-This is a program that allows users...
+This is a program that allows users to add, list and view blogs.
+It was made by following a tutorial, linked in the credits section, with the aim of improving my React and JavaScript skills.

 ## Screenshots